Meme Culture and Society: Internet Humor Holds Real Power

 Memes as Mirrors: Reflecting Society’s Mood and Mindset

 One reason memes have such an impact is that they hold up a mirror to our shared experiences.
-During the COVID-19 pandemic, for instance, memes about quarantine fatigue, banana bread obsessions, or Zoom mishaps made global chaos feel strangely relatable.
+During the COVID-19 pandemic, for instance, memes about quarantine fatigue, banana bread obsessions, or Zoom mishaps made global chaos feel strangely relatable and even therapeutic.

 Even major social shifts, like the 2020 protests or the #MeToo movement, were memefied to build solidarity and awareness.
 That’s the silent power of meme culture: it packages truth in a format you want to share.